-Yes, barefoot running has certain risks, particularly on a treadmill, owing to its moving belt.
-The same zones of the foot striking the ground each time can lead to muscle soreness, and limited space can also risk your feet during a run.
+Yes, running barefoot has certain risks, particularly on a treadmill, owing to its moving belt.
+The same zones of the foot striking the ground each time can lead to muscle soreness, and limited space can also risk your feet during a barefoot run.

-Moreover, the friction causes heat expulsion, leading to blisters and sole abrasion.
+Moreover, the friction when running barefoot on treadmill causes heat expulsion, leading to blisters and sole abrasion.
 Having said that, you also need to know that all such risks can be avoided if one stays alert and follows the guidelines properly.

 How Can Treadmill Injuries Be Prevented?